jparkie/cookiecutter-scala-play/README.md

     lint
         Lint the Scala project's code
         See http://www.scalastyle.org/sbt.html for more information
+    pre-commit
+        Execute pre-commit hooks
+        See https://pre-commit.com/ for more information
     release
         Verify the Scala project to version and release the code to git See https://github.com/sbt/sbt-release for more information